wasabipesto/beehive/src/ai-crawling/index.md

 I’m still working through how I feel about these for my own site, so this is a kind of thinking-out-loud post.

+Update (March 2025): This post was originally written about ideological/financial reasons to prevent crawling, not technological ones.
+Recently, some poorly-behaved scrapers have been crawling certain sites to death.
+This is bad for many reasons, and Xe's [Anubis](https://github.com/TecharoHQ/anubis) project seems to be a good measure to take to prevent that from happening.
+If you are getting DDOS'd due to AI scrapers, please ignore the rest of this post and do what you need to do to stop that from happening.

 ## Different Kinds of Bots

 One of the services I use has started blocking requests from specific user-agents using [this list](https://github.com/ai-robots-txt/ai.robots.txt).
 I don’t have any huge objections with this list, these agents are all at least tangentially related to AI.
 Blocking these agents will definitely save the operator some bandwidth, and it will block very few direct user requests.
 However, there are a few distinct types of bots on the list: